 This was a misunderstanding that the Second Vatican Council was determined to clear up.
-It emphasized what St. Paul makes clear in I Corinthians 6 – that all Christians have a vocation (Lumen Gentium, chapter 5).
+It emphasized what St. Paul makes clear in I Corinthians 6 – that all Christians have a special vocation (Lumen Gentium, chapter 5).

 Called to Be Holy

-Instead, people have to make a conscious decision not just once but each and every day to surrender themselves, their wills and their lives to God and allow Him, the potter, to use their everyday activities to shape them as if they were clay in His skilled hands.
+Instead, people have to make a conscious decision not just once but each and every day to surrender their wills and their lives to God.
+This means allowing Him, the potter, to use their everyday activities to shape them as if they were clay in His skilled hands.

-Holiness & Purity
+Vocation to Holiness & Purity

-When we are baptized, we receive that call to holiness.
-From that moment, our life is no longer our own.
+When we are baptized, we receive our vocation.
+From that moment onward, our lives are no longer our own.
 “It is no longer I who live,” says Saint Paul, “but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God who loved me and gave his life for me” (Galatians 2:19b-20).

 Missionary Call to Evangelize

-There is something else that we all called to be – evangelizers.
-In baptism and confirmation, we are anointed, as was Jesus in his baptism, to be prophets who announce the Good News of the Gospel.
-The call to bring others to Jesus is not limited to missionaries or those with an outgoing personality.
+There is something else that we are all called to be – evangelizers.
+In baptism and confirmation, we are anointed, as was Jesus in his baptism.
+We are commissioned to be prophets who announce the Good News of the Gospel.
+Therefore, the call to bring others to Jesus is not limited to missionaries or those with an outgoing personality.

 Religious & Priestly Vocations

 But praying for vocations means more than this.
-Imagine if the billion or so Christians in the world took seriously their own vocation to be saints and witnesses.
+Imagine if the billion or so Christians in the world took seriously their own baptismal vocation to be saints and witnesses.
 I think we’d see some changes!